bruvellu/terebratalia-wnts/wnt.md

 #### Background:

 Wnt signalling pathways are crucial for animal development.
-They are involved in determining embryonic axes and cell polarity, specifying cell fates and proliferation, and regulating tissue morphogenesis.
+They establish embryonic axes, determine cell polarity, specify cell fates, and regulate tissue morphogenesis.
+Because of this multitude of roles in controlling developmental outcomes, Wnt pathways have been implicated as a central player in the evolution of animal body patterns.
-Such distinct developmental outcomes depend upon the dynamic, often non-linear, local interactions between multiple ligands, receptors, antagonists, and other pathway modulators within embryonic tissues.
+Wnt signaling pathways, however, are highly-dynamic, often non-linear, and the developmental outcome depends upon local interactions between multiple ligands, receptors, antagonists, and other modulators.
-However, how this complexity of Wnt signaling influenced the evolution of animal body patterns remains poorly understood because comprehensive expression analyses of Wnt signaling components are lacking for several animal groups.
+Therefore, understanding the roles of Wnt in development and evolution require comprehensive expression analyses of Wnt signaling components.
+But these data are lacking for several animal groups.

 #### Results:

 In this work, we characterize the repertoire and spatio-temporal expression of Wnt signaling components in the brachiopod *Terebratalia transversa*.
-We find that *T. transversa* has a conserved set of ligands, receptors, and antagonists, which are expressed throughout embryogenesis, with Wnt genes being upregulated during axial elongation.
+We find that *T. transversa* has a conserved set of ligands, receptors, and antagonists, which are expressed throughout embryogenesis.
+Wnt genes are upregulated during axial elongation and are expressed in narrow, partially overlapping domains with an anteroposterior organization.
-At this stage, Wnt signaling components show a clear anteroposterior organization, with Frizzled genes expressed in broad, non-overlapping domains; Wnt genes expressed in narrower, overlapping domains; and antagonists limited to the anterior end.
+Frizzled genes are expressed in broad, non-overlapping domains and antagonists are limited to the anterior end.
-Their combinatorial expression forms a series of distinct transcriptional subregions along the anteroposterior axis which, precede the formation of, and coincide with, the different morphological subregions and tissue boundaries of the brachiopod larval body.
+Their combinatorial expression forms a series of distinct transcriptional subregions along the anteroposterior axis which, precede the formation of, and coincide with, the different morphological subdivisions and tissue boundaries of the brachiopod larval body.
+Across metazoa, the spatial arrangement of Frizzled genes is relatively conserved while that of Wnt genes is more variable.

 #### Conclusions:

-Our results suggest that the differential activation of Wnt signaling pathways, resulting from these combinatorial transcriptional territories, might control the patterning and morphogenesis of the brachiopod larval body regions.
+Our results suggest that the differential activation of Wnt signaling pathways may play a role in regionalizing the anteroposterior axis of the brachiopod larva during embryonic development.
+And that a combinatorial control of Wnt signaling might provide the underlying basis for the differential patterning and morphogenesis.
-We propose the evolutionary shuffling of Wnt gene expression to different receptor-contexts may act as a mechanism for the evolution of bilaterian axial diversity.
+Our data support that the evolutionary shuffling of Wnt expression to different receptor-contexts may act as a mechanism for the evolution of bilaterian axial diversity.

 # Background